MarketSquare/robotframework-ai/README.md

     Generate Test Data    openai    address    gpt-3.5-turbo    10    None    1024    1    .5    0    0    country=finland

+### Phone Numbers
+When generating phone numbers, additional arguments are available.
+These arguments are as follows:
+- **country:str:** The country on which the [number prefix](https://www.iban.com/dialing-codes) and phone format is based.
+If prefix or phone format are defined in arguments, they override this argument.
+If None, will generate numbers from different countries around the world in international format.
+Default = None
+- **prefix:str:**
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- **phone_format:str:**
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- **mix_format:str:**
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Chatbot

 `Chatbot` is a simple response generating library for `Robot Framework` similar to